Select which Philips Hue lights Vivaldi should control to synchronize your physical surroundings with the color of the browser.

 Open Guest Window

-Alternatively, for example if you’ve hidden the Profile button, go to Settings > Address Bar > Profile Management > Manage Profiles > Browse as Guest.
+Alternatively, for example if you’ve hidden the Profile button, go to Settings > General > Profile Management > Manage Profiles > Guest mode.

 Close Guest Window

-• Open the Profile menu in the main profile window and select Exit Guest Session.
+Open the Profile menu in the main profile window and select Exit Guest Profile.

 If the Guest Window was the very last window you closed, then on restart Vivaldi will display the profile manager.